cypress-io/cypress/source/guides/guides/environment-variables.md

 Cypress.env("api_server") // => "http://localhost:8888/api/v1/"
 ```

-[block:callout]
-{
-  "type": "success",
+{% note success Benefits %}
-  "body": "- Quickly export some values\n- Can be stored in your `bash_profile`\n- Allows for dynamic values between different machines\n- Especially useful for CI environments",
+- Quickly export some values
+- Can be stored in your `bash_profile`
+- Allows for dynamic values between different machines
-  "title": "Benefits"
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
+- Especially useful for CI environments
+{% endnote %}

+{% note danger Downsides %}
-  "body": "- Not as obvious where values come from vs the other methods",
+- Not as obvious where values come from vs the other methods
-  "title": "Downsides"
-}
-[/block]
+{% endnote %}

 ***